prudhvir3ddy/DSA-notes/README.md

 - Non-linear data structure and a special form of a graph
 - In a binary tree, Each node can have at max 2 nodes

+#### common questions

+- inverting a binary tree
+- diameter of a binary tree
+- the height/depth of a binary tree
 - Traversal using BFS / DFS
 - BFS
   - Level order order traversal using a queue